IBM Cloud Docs

 Querying Object Storage with SQL Query

-You can use SQL Query to create SELECT statements only; actions such as CREATE, DELETE, INSERT, and UPDATE are not possible.
+You can use SQL Query to create SELECT statements only; actions such as CREATE, DELETE, INSERT, and UPDATE are impossible.

 You can use a custom INTO clause of a SELECT statement to control where and how result data from a SELECT statement is written to IBM Cloud Object Storage.

 Getting started using SQL Query SELECT statements from inside your instance is as easy as creating an integration.
-Objects of queryable data formats, as well as folders with multiple objects of a consistent queryable format (when shown in the "folders" view) are labeled as shown in Figure 1.
+Objects of data formats that can be queried, as well as folders with multiple objects of a consistent format that can be queried (when shown in the "folders" view) are labeled as shown in Figure 1.

 Object with SQL label

-You can retrieve a SQL queryable URL for objects for a selected individual object (Object SQL URL) or for all objects currently displayed with an active prefix filter (Filtered SQL URL).
+You can retrieve an SQL URL that can be queried for objects for a selected individual object (Object SQL URL) or for all objects currently displayed with an active prefix filter (Filtered SQL URL).
 You can use this URL inside the SQL statement as the table name.

 Figure 1 shows how to access your data using Data Engine.
 When you click on the ellipses at the end of a row of an object that you can query, you will see a menu where you can "Access with SQL" by selecting that option.

-Figure 2.
-Access with SQL shows on queryable objects
+Access with SQL shows objects that can be queried

 Access with SQL